Dexter (TV series): Dexter: Resurrection (2025–present)

 A sequel series to Dexter: New Blood titled Dexter: Resurrection was announced, with Michael C. Hall reprising his role as Dexter, at San Diego Comic-Con on July 26, 2024.
 In January 2025, David Zayas, James Remar, and Jack Alcott were confirmed as series regulars, reprising their roles as Detective Angel Batista, Harry Morgan, and Harrison Morgan, respectively.
-Other cast confirmed for the series includes Uma Thurman, Peter Dinklage, Neil Patrick Harris, Krysten Ritter, Eric Stonestreet, Ntare Guma Mbaho Mwine, Dominic Fumusa, Kadia Saraf, Emilia Suárez, David Dastmalchian, and Steve Schirripa.
-John Lithgow is set to reprise his role as the Trinity Killer in a cameo.
+Other cast confirmed for the series included Uma Thurman, Peter Dinklage, Neil Patrick Harris, Krysten Ritter, Eric Stonestreet, Ntare Guma Mbaho Mwine, Dominic Fumusa, Kadia Saraf, Emilia Suárez, David Dastmalchian, and Steve Schirripa.
+John Lithgow reprised his role as the Trinity Killer in a cameo.
 "They're rebooting the entire Michael C. Hall version of 'Dexter.'
 And it turns out he didn't die after all.
-I come back sort of as a phantom, as he gradually comes to life on a hospital bed" Lithgow said.
+I come back sort of as a phantom, as he gradually comes to life on a hospital bed," Lithgow said.
+Christian Camargo, Erik King, and Jimmy Smits also reprised their roles as Brian, Doakes, and Miguel, respectively.

 The series premiered on Paramount+ Premium on July 11, 2025.
 On October 8, 2025, Showtime renewed the series for a second season.